wellyshen/react-cool-form/docs/api-reference/use-form.md

 `Record<string, any>`

 Default field values of the form.
-In most case (especially working with TypeScript), we should use it to initialize a field's value and use [defaultValue/defaultChecked](https://reactjs.org/docs/uncontrolled-components.html#default-values) attribute for the case of [conditional fields](../examples/conditional-fields).
+In most case (especially working with TypeScript), we should use it to initialize a field's value and use the [defaultValue/defaultChecked](https://reactjs.org/docs/uncontrolled-components.html#default-values) attribute for the case of [conditional fields](../examples/conditional-fields).
 The `defaultValues` also used to compare against the current values to calculate `isDirty` and `dirty`.

 - The `defaultValues` is cached **at the first render** within the custom hook.
-If you want to reset it or [lazily set it](../examples/lazy-default-values), you can use [reset](#reset) method.
+If you want to reset it or [lazily set it](../examples/lazy-default-values), you can use the [reset](#reset) method.

 ### excludeFields